Vitamin D

 2. Cod liver oil is considered the best oral source of vitamin D.

-3. If you are a non-vegetarian, add vitamin D-rich foods, such as fatty fish (salmon, tuna, shrimp, etc.).
+3. If you are a non-vegetarian, try to add vitamin D rich foods in your diet such as fatty fish (salmon, tuna, shrimp, etc.).

-4. For vegetarians, some kinds of mushrooms (exposed to UV rays) are excellent sources of vitamin D and can spike the vitamin D level very quickly.
+4. For vegetarian, some kind of mushrooms (exposed to UV rays) are excellent source of vitamin D and can spike the vitamin D level very quickly.

-5. As much as possible, try to consume vitamin D-fortified foods (milk, cereals, orange juice).
+5. Try to consume vitamin D fortified foods (milk, cereals, orange juice) as much as possible.

-6. A good vitamin D supplement can do wonders too.
+6. A good vitamin D supplement can do the wonder too.

-7. There are a couple of vitamin D co-factors, such as Magnesium, vitamins A & K, zinc, and boron.
-All these nutrients help the human body absorb and use vitamin D efficiently.
-So, you also need to include food sources rich in these nutrients.
+7. There are couple of vitamin D co-factors such as Magnesium, vitamin A & K, zinc and boron.
+All these nutrients help human body absorb and use vitamin D efficiently.
+So, you also need to include food sources that are rich in these nutrients.

 Homeopathic Medicine for Vitamin D Deficiency

-Apart from natural sources and supplements, some homeopathic treatments could help you increase your vitamin D level.
-A couple of remedies used in homeopathy to treat vitamin D deficiency are Calc Carb biochemical, Arnica, Calc Phos biochemical, Rhus Tox, and Acid Phos.
+Apart from natural sources and supplements there are some homeopathic treatment which could help you increase vitamin D level.
+Couple of remedies used in homeopathy to treat vitamin D deficiency are: Calc Carb biochemic, Arnica, Calc Phos biochemic, Rhus Tox, Acid Phos.

 Cod Liver Oil Vitamin D Best Source

-Cod liver oil is the best-known source among the natural vitamin D sources that can be consumed orally.
-You will be surprised to know; one tablespoon of cod liver oil provides 1360 IUs (International Units) which is 340% of the daily recommended intake.
-Next time you fall prey to low vitamin D levels, consider a sip of cod liver oil, as it can boost your vitamin D level in no time.
+Among the natural vitamin D sources that can be consumed orally, cod liver oil is the best known source.
+You will be surprised to know; one table spoon of cod liver oil provides 1360 IUs (International Units) which is 340% of daily recommended intake.
+Next time when you fall prey to low vitamin D level; consider having a sip of cod liver oil as it can boost your vitamin D level in no time.

 Sun & the Vitamin D Connection

-People who think Vitamin D is called the sunshine vitamin for no reason are the ones fooling themselves for no reason.
-Almost 95% of the vitamin D that our body needs comes from sunlight.
-No way you can ignore the importance of the mighty sun; if you do so, God bless you!
+People who think Vitamin D is called sunshine vitamin for no reason are the ones fooling themselves for no reason.
+Almost 95% of vitamin D that our body needs come from sunlight.
+No way you can ignore the importance of mighty sun and if you do so God bless you!

-According to a report, vitamin D is more prevalent in those regions which are not privileged with enough sunlight around the year.
+According to a report vitamin D is more prevalent in those regions which are not privileged with enough sunlight round the year.
 This fact speaks for itself.

 How to get Vitamin D from Sun

-It’s not a nuclear science to know how to get vitamin D from the sun, is it?
-You just need to stroll out on a sunny day for 20-30 minutes or more if it’s the winter season, and you are done.
+It’s not a nuclear science to know how to get vitamin D from sun, is it?
+You just need to stroll out in a sunny day for 20-30 minutes or bit more if it’s the winter season and you are done.
 No wait!
-Other factors may hamper the amount of vitamin D, such as sunscreen, cloudy weather, pollution, your skin type, and so on.
-But why blame the sun for that?
-He is not the culprit here.
-As far as the sun is concerned, you got to get out of your house and try to be as less covered as possible, the rest of the factors should be taken separately.
+There are other factors that may hamper the amount of vitamin D such as sunscreen, cloudy weather, pollution, your skin type and the list goes on.
+But why to blame sun for that?
+He is definitely not the culprit here.
+As far as sun is concerned you got to get out of your house and try to be as less covered as possible, rest of the factor should be taken separately.

 Vitamin D Sun Exposure Chart